caliew/VITE_CRUD_TS/README.md

 npm install pactum
 - SETUP TEST DATABASE FOR END-TO-END TEST
 - SETUP PRISMA SERVICE TO CLEAN DATABASE EVERYTIME RUN TEST

+// SETUP WITH TEST DB
+- Modify Package.json
+- use dotenv to manage configuration for prisma ENV
+- npm install dotenv-cli
+  to enable variable of our choice to npm script